NehalSinghal/beautifulmindmaps/index.md

     - Complex is undigested or not yet ready.
     - Needs thinking and further processing.
     - Information itself is not knowledge.
 Knowledge is filtered, understood and well presented information.
 4. Building own understanding is not possible via devices (Automation).
-Understanding building is required at all instances by everyone.
+Understanding build-up is required at all instances by everyone.
 It is not specific to any domain.
     - Understanding process is not mechanical.
 It cannot be automated.
     - Mind Mapping can be automated but not thinking/understanding by human brain.
     - Mind Maps aid enhanced depth building as INSIGHTS in any domain.

-## NO MOTIVATION, NO MARKETING
+## VALUE MOTIVATES DIRECTLY

 - `Motivating people is an external aim.
 We rather focus on internal self as per Bhagavat Gita 5.11.`